Where This Famous Italian Cheese Is Made

 Protected Designation of Origin (PDO)

-The PDO (Protected Designation of Origin) is a European food certification that protects products made exclusively in specific geographic areas using traditional methods.
-Parmigiano Reggiano is one of the most strictly regulated PDO foods in the world.
+PDO (Protected Designation of Origin) is a European certification that protects products made exclusively in specific geographic areas using traditional methods.
+Parmigiano Reggiano is one of the most tightly regulated PDO foods in the world.

-To carry the Parmigiano Reggiano name, the cheese must be produced using milk sourced only from the approved production zone.
-The climate, pasture, water, and local bacterial cultures all influence the milk’s organoleptic characteristics — qualities that are transferred directly into the final cheese.
+To carry the name, the cheese must be produced using milk sourced only from the approved zone.
+The climate, pasture, water, and local bacterial cultures all influence the milk’s characteristics — qualities that transfer directly into the final cheese.
 This is why genuine Parmigiano Reggiano cannot be authentically reproduced elsewhere.

 The Discipline of Cheese Making

-The Parmigiano Reggiano Consortium enforces a strict production code known as the disciplinare.
-This document defines every step of the process: milk quality standards, feeding practices, production methods, ageing requirements, and quality inspections.
+The Consortium enforces a strict production code known as the disciplinare, which defines every step of the process: milk quality standards, feeding practices, production methods, ageing requirements, and quality inspections.
+Each wheel is inspected and branded before it can be sold as Parmigiano Reggiano.

 Bologna and Parmigiano Reggiano

 In the Bologna province, Parmigiano Reggiano can only be produced on the left bank of the Reno River.
-There are relatively few dairies here — roughly 10 to 12 producers — so if you stay in Bologna and want to visit a cheese dairy, you will most likely travel into the Modena countryside for production visits.
+There are relatively few dairies here — roughly 10 to 12 producers — so visitors staying in Bologna typically travel into the Modena countryside for production visits.

 Modena — Where Real Production Begins